sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

 ### Multiproject Template Creation

-Now creating the multi project template.
+Now let us create the multi project template.
 The root.vstemplate is the multi project vstemplate.
 MultiProjectTemplate is the root folder.
 The root folder has the multi project vstemplate (root.vstemplate) file.

 Key Points